lthiery/hnt-explorer/README.md

 "locked" and "pending" amounts for balances.
 This endpoint is not aware of pending hotspot rewards (nor does it list hotspot NFTs).

+Legacy Helium pubkeys of type ed25519 will redirect to the Solana address.

 GET [`/v1/accounts/vehnt/{dao}/top`](https://hnt-explorer.herokuapp.com/v1/accounts/vehnt/top)
 Provides a list of the top 100 accounts in DAO voting weight.
 Possible DAO values are `vehnt`, `veiot` and `vemobile`.